JetBrains/Qodana/topics/vscode.md

 ## Inspection report overview
 {id="vs-code-overview-reports"}

-Once configured, the extension connects to Qodana Cloud and downloads the latest %product% report, so you can see it in the **PROBLEMS** tab of Visual Studio Code.
+Once configured, the extension connects to Qodana Cloud and downloads the latest %instance% report, so you can see it in the **PROBLEMS** tab of Visual Studio Code.
 If you still do not see the report in the **PROBLEMS** tab, configure the [**Path prefix**](#vs-code-configure-extension) setting.

-On this tab, you can click problem items and navigate to code fragments where %product% detected them.
+On this tab, you can click problem items and navigate to code fragments where %instance% detected them.

 <img src="vscode-problems-tab.png" dark-src="vscode-problems-tab_dark.png" width="706" alt="The PROBLEMS in VS Code" animated="true" border-effect="line"/>